Our top 5 commonly asked questions on racism. When done, check out part II:

 More curated resources on racism:

-White men have had a monopoly on Biblical interpretation in the west and the United States for hundreds of years.
-The voices of women and minorities have not been allowed to bring their valuable insight into Biblical analysis.
-Dr. Esau McCaulley’s Reading While Black is his attempt to add to the cannon of Black Biblical interpretation in the steps of James Cone, Dr. Martin Luther King, W.E.B Duboise and countless others.Read more
+White men have had a monopoly on Biblical interpretation in the West and the United States for hundreds of years, and many voices of women and minorities have not been allowed to bring their valuable insight into Biblical analysis.
+Dr. Esau McCaulley’s Reading While Black is his attempt to add to the canon of black…Read more

 Christian apologist Neil Shenvi and pastor of The Bridge Church (Brooklyn, NY) Rasool Berry debate the many definitions of critical race theory – what it is, what it isn’t, the nuances, and the sticking points.
-Shenvi and Berry role model what is it like to have a conversation with a fellow Christian, but disagree about aspects of a certain subject.
-Skip to 2:45 to get to the interview.Read more
+Shenvi and Berry role model what is it like to have a conversation with a fellow Christian, but disagree about…Read more